 Would I Return?

-I think I would – the Ibis is particularly attractive to people with business at the Malls or as a jumping off point for activities in the dessert.
+I think I would – the Ibis is particularly attractive to people with business at the Malls or as a jumping off point for activities in the desert.
 So if any of that applied I would not hesitate to stay again.